 If you are a professional MacBook user, you will choose a large external monitor, so how to set up multiple monitors for one MacBook?
-The method is very simple, first connect the external display with your MacBook, and then do some configuration in MacOS.
-Please follow below steps to do it.
+The method is very simple.
+First, connect the external display with your MacBook and then do some configuration in MacOS.
+Please follow the below steps to do it.

 1. Use Multiple Monitors With Mac.

 You can set up multiple monitors for the Mac in a variety of ways.
 In addition to a built-in monitor, you can also connect other monitors on a Mac.
 If your Mac doesn’t have a built-in monitor, you can add other monitors to the first monitor you connect to.
 You can also mirror or extend the Mac desktop on HDTV using AirPlay and Apple TV.
 Below are the methods that can let you connect your Mac to multiple monitors.

 This method can make one monitor as the extension of the primary monitor.